-Mobile Suit Gundam : The Witch From Mercury (Part 2)
+Mobile Suit Gundam : The Witch From Mercury (Part 2)- 8 minutes reading time

 After a first part broadcasted in late 2022, the second part of Mobile Suit Gundam : The Witch from Mercury came out on April 2023.
 The series continue directly after the end of the previous season, two weeks after the events that concluded it.
 It ran for 12 episodes and ended on July 2023, making the show 24 episode long.